 Even at a glance, there is a huge range of options when it comes to TV sizes.
 It’s easy to assume that bigger is always better, but that’s not always the case.

-You’ll actually want to find a TV that perfectly fits the space where it will be housed.
+You’ll actually want to find a TV that perfectly fits the space depending on how much space you have where it will be housed.
 So unless you have a private screening room, going for a screen bigger than 88 inches might not be the best idea.

 Luckily, we’ve already covered how to measure and read TV sizes.
-Use this quick calculation to understand the correlation between screen size and how far you sit from the TV.
+Use this quick calculation to understand the correlation between screen size and how far you sit from the TV along with considering the viewing angles you would need.

 Full HD (full high definition)